-NBA: LA Lakers Reveal Why They Pass On Signing DeMarcus Cousins In Free Agency
+NBA: L.A.
+Lakers Reveal Why They Pass On Signing DeMarcus Cousins In Free Agency

 Unlike the Lakers, the Warriors could remain competitive even if DeMarcus Cousins misses the first half of the 2018-19 NBA season.
 They have Jordan Bell who could serve as their temporary starting center, and if things get serious, Warriors Head Coach Steve Kerr can always rely on his “Super Death Lineup.”
 What the Lakers need right now is a player who can be an immediate contributor.

-It will their first season where they have a real chance of competing in the Western Conference.
+It will be their first season where they have a real chance of competing in the Western Conference.
 They need to build a good chemistry as early as they could if they don’t want to disappoint LeBron James in his first year wearing the Purple and Gold.
 With Ivica Zubac as the only center on their roster, the Lakers are expected to search for a big man available on the free agency market.

 Their own free agent, Brook Lopez, is still very available and emerged as the top target for the Lakers.
 The Lakers could also go after restricted free agent Clint Capela, but the Houston Rockets are reportedly planning to match any offer sheet just to bring him back.